platform-experience/serviceportal-widget-library/pe-cloud-sprawl-overview-snippet/Readme.md

 ## Installation

-Installation is very simple, you can just download the update set **pe-cloud-sprawl-overview-snippet-update-set.xml** and install it on your instance.
+Installation is very simple, you can just download the update set **pe-cloud-sprawl-overview-snippet.u-update-set.xml** and install it on your instance.
 Then the widget is available for you to drag and drop on your page.

 There is one option with a sample data set.